-Required of majors during junior year and senior year, Fall and Spring.
-Activities include seminars by visiting faculty, discussions of current research, and preparation for the major field exam.
-Juniors prepare a seminar on their proposed senior research.
-Seniors prepare a seminar on a topic unrelated to their research.
-In their final semester, seniors prepare a seminar on their research.
-Seniors must submit an acceptable introduction to their thesis.
-May be repeated for degree credit up to a maximum of 4 credits.
-CN only.
+Required of majors during fall and spring of junior year and spring of senior year.
+Activities include seminars by visiting speakers and discussions of current research.
+Juniors prepare a seminar on their proposed senior research and seniors prepare a seminar on their research.

 420 Advanced Biochemistry.
-Spring (4).

 In-depth study of biochemical topics.
 Specific focus will vary and may range from bioorganic chemistry to the biochemistry of processes taking place at the level of the whole organism.
 Three or four hours lecture/seminar.
-Prerequisite: CHEM 320 or by permission.
-Offered as needed.

 425 Advanced Organic Chemistry.
-Spring (4).

 Selected topics in organic chemistry, including physical organic chemistry, molecular orbital theory, structural and mechanistic relationships, and computational chemistry.
 Three hours lecture.
-Prerequisite: CHEM 232 or by permission.
-Offered as needed.

 431 Advanced Laboratory.
-Spring (2).

 Integrated project-oriented lab, including computational chemistry; synthesis; characterization; reactivity studies; kinetics; thermodynamics and photochemistry; and the use of instrumental techniques such as ion chromatography, atomic spectroscopy, UV-visible, infrared, Nuclear Magnetic Resonance, mass spectrometry, magnetic susceptibility, and electrochemical methods.
 As part of this course, students will take the Major Field Test, a comprehensive examination that covers analytical, inorganic, organic, and physical chemistry.
 Six hours laboratory.

 Prerequisites: senior standing, CHEM 330, CHEM 332 or by permission.
-NU only.
+Numeric grade only.

 445 Inorganic Chemistry.
-Spring (4).

 Focus on understanding the fundamental concepts of transition metal chemistry, the main group elements, and bio-inorganic chemistry.
 Emphasis on bonding, structures, synthesis, and reactivity.
 Four hours lecture.

 Prerequisites: CHEM 232.
-NU only.

 460 Special Topics.
-Fall (1-4), Spring (1-4).

 Special topics in chemistry studied under the guidance of faculty (4 credit hours lecture) may include the following: advanced analysis, environmental chemistry, surface science and spectroscopy, organometallic chemistry and catalysis, solid-state chemistry, polymers and surfactants in solution, colloids and macromolecules, application of molecular assembly, diffusion, or other approved topics.
 Prerequisite: by permission.
-NU or EV only.

 476 Senior Research and Capstone Report.
-Fall (1), Spring (1).

 This course is required as part of the capstone requirement for the BS in chemistry and taken as the last semester of the capstone research project.
 The student completes his or her research, writes a capstone research report on the project, and presents a seminar during the Chemistry Seminar.
 All aspects of the student's capstone project must be acceptable to the research mentor(s) for the student and the Chemistry Department.

 Prerequisite: by permission and at least 1 credit of CHEM 378.

 478 Senior Research and Thesis.
-Fall (1), Spring (1).

 This course is taken in a student's final semester of the capstone research project for the BS with ACS certification or BS with Honors.
 The student completes his or her research, writes a thesis on the project, and presents a seminar during Chemistry Seminar.
 The research mentor for the student evaluates him or her on research effort and progress, the capstone research report or honors thesis, and any presentations the student has given.

 Prerequisites: by permission and at least 2 credits of CHEM 378.
-EV only.